PaulWGraham/Warrior-Family-Tree/README.md

 Data - This folder holds the JSON file that stores data that is turned into a family tree.

 Library - This is where the interesting bits of the program are stored.
-The two most interesting files are:
- AdjacencyMatrix.lua - A module that deals with the creation and manipulation of adjacency matrices.

- Node.lua - A module that deals with the creation and manipulation of Nodes.
+The two most interesting files are: AdjacencyMatrix.lua - A module that deals with the creation and manipulation of adjacency matrices; Node.lua - A module that deals with the creation and manipulation of Nodes.
 Nodes are used in the process of displaying the family tree.

 Tests - Contains unit tests that test the modules contained in Library.